tstatler/doctools/guides/acs/sdks/android/README.md

 <h3>Device Token</h3>

-<p>The device token is a unique identifer for an Android device, with having it, the push notification server can locate and push the desired notifications to the right device.</p>
+<p>The device token is a unique identifier for an Android device, with having it, the push notification server can locate and push the desired notifications to the right device.</p>
 <p>Device token is generated by Appcelecator Cloud Services push notification server, it is necessary to request a device token in your app to enable the push notification on Android device.
 To acquire a device token, you can simply call one of following methods from class <code>com.appcelerator.cloud.push.CCPushService</code>:</p>

 <pre class="prettyprint">